kawashirov/distant-horizons/.gitlab/issue_templates/Bug.md

-## Chcek off each item in this list before submitting:
+## Check off each item in this list before submitting:

 <!--
 To mark a section as complete either put an "x" in between the square brackets, example: "[x]"